 b. the farmer all had satisfying harvests.

-They reported that the absence of a DC did not significantly affect the reading time of the second conjunct in the causal condition (6b) but that greatly facilitated the reading of the second conjunct in (7b).
+They reported that the absence of a DC did not significantly affect the reading time of the second conjunct in the causal condition in (6b) but that a concessive greatly facilitated the reading of the second conjunct in (7b).
 These results seem to indicate that the concessive relation was difficult to process relative to the causal one.
 Thereby, the facilitating role of the DC on discourse processing was accentuated in those instances where the discourse relation was the most effortful to process.
-This is in line with the Coherence based hypothesis It also corroborates Sanders (2005) claim that hearers assume a positive causal relation by default and can thus experience difficulty in processing a negative causal (concession) relation as in (7).
+This is in line with the Coherence based hypothesis outlined above.
+It also corroborates Sanders (2005) claim that hearers assume a positive causal relation by default and can thus experience difficulty in processing a negative causal (concession) relation as in (7).

 What seems to be a cognitive bias for causality has been further investigated in a study by Zufferey & Gygax (2016) on the French DM en effet.
 They argue that if difficulties are commonly observed on the processing of concessive relations relative to causality, it is because of the perspective shift required to process concession.
-Zufferey & Gygax (2016) found that en effet is a well-suited study to test this hypothesis.
-This DM can indeed convey both a causal relation as well as a confirmation relation a perspective shift.
-They tested on a reading time experiment sentences 8989implicitly89 ,was when en effet preceeded the segment.
-However, this positive effect of the DM was for trials featuring a confirmation relation relative to causal trials.
+Zufferey & Gygax (2016) found that en effet is a well-suited case study to test this hypothesis.
+This DM can indeed convey both a causal relation (which implies perspective continuity) as well as a confirmation relation (which involves a perspective shift).
+They tested their hypothesis on a reading time experiment.
+Participants saw sentences conveying either causal relations (8) or confirmation (9).
+Furthermore, the relations were conveyed explicitly with en effet in half of the trials [(8a.), (9a.)] and implicitly in the other half [(8b.), (9b.)].
+The reading time of the second segment (here, he arrived late to work five times this month.) was faster when en effet preceeded the segment.
+However, this positive effect of the DM was stronger for trials featuring a confirmation relation relative to causal trials.
 The authors suggested that the processing of causal relations was not as affected by the absence of a connective as confirmation relations because they are continuous and thereby highly expected unlike confirmation relations.
 Those results are consistent with Zufferey & Gygax’s initial hypothesis that perspective shift can explain the processing difficulties typically observed in concesssive relations.

+a.
+Jacques must have personal problems.
+En effet, he arrived late to work five times this month.

+b.
+Jacques must have personal problems.
+He arrived late to work five times this month.

+a.
+Jacques was afraid he was going to be late if her took his car.
+En effet, he arrived late to work five times this month.

+b.
+Jacques was afraid he was going to be late if her took his car.
+He arrived late to work five times this month.

-Moreover, their results seem to indicate a general cognitive constrain on discourse processing that favours continuity over discontinuity as it requires a perspective shift.
+Moreover, their results seem to indicate a general cognitive constraint on discourse processing that favours continuity over discontinuity as it requires a perspective shift.

-Experimenting with to explore the cognitive mechanism behind the representation of causality.
+Experimenting with DCs to explore the cognitive mechanism behind the representation of causality.